 When derivatives are not part of fair value designated relationships, if held for risk management purposes they are designated in hedge accounting relationships where the required criteria for documentation and hedge effectiveness are met.
-The Bank uses these derivatives or, where allowed, other non- derivative hedging instruments in fair value hedges, cash flow hedges or hedges of net investments in foreign operations as appropriate to accounting for the risk being hedged.
+The Bank uses these derivatives or, where allowed, other non-derivative hedging instruments in fair value hedges as appropriate to accounting for the risk being hedged.

-Fair value hedge
+• Fair value hedge